-I've long said that the terminology of "left/liberal/democrat versus right/conservative/republican" in American politics bugs me because each side of that artificial dichotomy isn't a single idea, but a random amalgamation of ideas that are, in truth, completely unrelated.
+I've long said that the terminology of "left/liberal/democrat versus right/conservative/republican" in American politics bugs me because each side of that alleged spectrum isn't a single idea, but a random amalgamation of unrelated ideas artificially lumped together.

-Lately, I think I've come to understand what "left versus right" is really about.
+I was right, but I think it might be helpful to pinpoint exactly what ideas are being conflated on the left-right axis.
 There seem to be five different conflicts, and they're found together so often just because of local groupthink and self-perpetuating parenting.

 This goes outside of government.
-It's not a hard rule, but left-leaning individuals often favors forced equality to the point of disregarding individuals' differing merit, while right-leaning ones more often judge individuals on their actions even if their actions are unequal.
+It's not a hard rule, but leftists often favor artificial equality that disregards individuals' differing merit, while rightists are more disposed to judge individuals on their actions even if their actions are unequal.

 Axis 2: Gender roles.¶

 Rightists tend to believe that gender has some kind of divinely ordained meaning (even if they wouldn't put it that way) and that it determines to a significant extent what role a person should play in society and in their relationships.

 Rightists tend to believe that any type of sexual activity not between an adult man and an adult woman and formally recognized by an authority (usually a church, or the government for an atheist rightist), or outside of a lifelong, exclusive commitment to a special relationship, is inherently and extremely depraved.

 Most leftists, on the other hand, believe sex has no special value and is a way of deriving pleasure like any other.
 They'll often defend pornography, prostitution and such even from peaceful disapproval.

 However, leftists still usually abhor pedophilia, even if it's totally consensual on both ends.

 Opposite to their rhetoric about gender being unimportant, leftists see gender as a psychological "identity" chosen by the individual and you're a hateful bigot if you ever suggest that changing your "gender identity" is a less-than-admirable thing to do.